Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

 \end{itemize} We note that these limitations primarily arise from employing DNNs as end-to-end channel estimators, where the model learns a direct mapping from noisy pilot signals to channel estimates solely based on data.

 To address the challenges of purely data-driven approaches, recent research has actively explored the concept of model-based DNNs \cite{mbdnn:book:23}.
-The core idea is to leverage a hybrid method that combines classical SP-based approaches and data-driven DNN-based approaches, thereby harnessing the advantages of both methodologies, i.e., powerful learning capability and mathematical interpretability.
-For instance, \cite{kalmannet:tsp:22} proposed KalmanNet, where the Kalman gain matrix is learned using recurrent neural network architectures such as long short-term memory (LSTM) \cite{lstm:97} or gated recurrent units (GRU) \cite{cho:gru:14}, while retaining the recursive update structure of the classical Kalman filtering algorithm \cite{welch:kalman}.
-Thanks to its hybrid design, KalmanNet \cite{kalmannet:tsp:22} effectively address the state estimation problem, even with partially known state models.
-Subsequently, several extensions were proposed, including \cite{choi:tvt:23, shen2025kalmanformer, buch:tsp:24, aikalman:25}.
-In parallel, model-based DNN approaches have been widely applied to various tasks, such as multiple-input multiple-output (MIMO) beamforming design \cite{xu:twc:25, pellaco:tsp:22}, and MIMO detection \cite{ngu:wcommagg:23, khani:twc:20}.
-However, to the best of our knowledge, no model-based DNN framework has been explored for OFDM channel estimation.
-This work addresses this notable gap by devising a novel channel estimation method that leverages not only the learning capability of DNNs but also domain knowledge from classical SP-based approaches.
+The core idea is to leverage a hybrid method that combines classical SP-based approaches and data-driven DNN-based approaches, thereby gaining mathematical interpretability without sacrificing model expressiveness.
+For instance, KalmanNet~\cite{kalmannet:tsp:22} retains the recursive update structure of the Kalman filter~\cite{welch:kalman} while learning the Kalman gain via a Long Short-Term Memory (LSTM) \cite{lstm:97} or gated recurrent units (GRU) \cite{cho:gru:14}.
+Thanks to its hybrid design, KalmanNet \cite{kalmannet:tsp:22} effectively addresses state estimation with partially known models, and has since inspired several extensions \cite{choi:tvt:23, shen2025kalmanformer, aikalman:25, jungBussgang}.
+In parallel, model-based DNNs have been applied to multiple-input multiple-output (MIMO) beamforming \cite{xu:twc:25}, and MIMO detection \cite{ngu:wcommagg:23, khani:twc:20}, and IRS/RIS-assisted channel estimation, where model-based single-layer DNN architectures recover channel quantities from reference signal received power (RSRP) measurements via a compact low-rank linear mapping~\cite{Sun2025twc, Sun2024twc, Liu2025CL}.
+A seemingly straightforward route to OFDM is to apply such model-based DNNs in a per-subcarrier manner, but this discards the cross-subcarrier and cross-symbol correlations central to OFDM and amounts to merely a block-diagonal restriction of the joint frequency–temporal filter pursued in this work.
+Beyond this restricted instance, extending model-based DNNs to OFDM in a non-trivial way poses three intertwined challenges: learning the high-dimensional joint filter without overfitting; handling non-stationary statistics under high-mobility conditions; and exploiting the Kronecker-separable covariance structure~\cite{Yoojin20152DLMMSE}, $\mathbf{R}_{\mathrm{full}} \approx \mathbf{R}_f \otimes \mathbf{R}_t$, through a domain-specific architecture rather than a generic neural network.
+In contrast to the compact single-layer mapping pursued in~\cite{Sun2025twc, Sun2024twc, Liu2025CL}, the OFDM linear estimation filter spans a high-dimensional joint frequency-temporal space.
+To our knowledge, no prior model-based DNN framework addresses these three challenges in an efficient manner while achieving high estimation accuracy.
+We fill this gap by introducing a two-stage Attention encoder that exploits the covariance structure as an inductive bias, combining the learning capability of DNNs with domain knowledge from classical SP-based linear estimation.